zymos/audiobook_tools/README.md

 Description: A set of CLI tools for creating and optimizing audiobooks

-audiobook-reencoder (not working)
+audiobook-reencoder
-* re-encoding your audiobooks to a standard format
+* re-encoding your audiobooks to the same format, and options

 online-tts
 * converting text-to-speech using online/cloud TTS services